vsariola / sointu

 go build -buildmode=c-shared -tags=plugin -o sointu-vsti.dll .\cmd\sointu-vsti\

-On other platforms than Windows, replace -o sointu-track.dll appropriately e.g. -o sointu-track.so; however, the VST instrument is completely untested on all other platforms than Windows at the moment.
+On other platforms than Windows, replace -o sointu-vsti.dll appropriately e.g. -o sointu-vsti.so; so far, the VST instrument has been built & tested on Windows and Linux.

 Notice the -tags=plugin build tag definition.
 This is required by the vst2 library; otherwise, you will get a lot of build errors.